 The section of the Resolution on the “Use and confidentiality of the CbCR information” states that the Competent Authority in the UAE can utilize the CbCR data for these aims:

-- Evaluating other dangers linked to base erosion and profit shifting; and
+- Evaluating other dangers linked to base erosion profit shifting; and

 Furthermore, the Resolution clarifies that the Competent Authority cannot use the CbCR information to make transfer pricing adjustments.